An original song whose length greatly exceeds its screentime.

 - Follow-up Muppets Most Wanted has extra verses for "We're Doing a Sequel" and "The Interrogation Song", as well as the full versions of three cover songs, "Working in the Coal Mine", "Moves like Jagger" and "Macarena", that were all performed during in-universe stage shows.

 - A less extreme form of the trope appeared in Iron Man 2.
 The film had AC/DC do the entire soundtrack, re-recording their most famous hits in new and improved versions for the movie.
-In the film proper, however, only about ten seconds of a single song ("Shoot to Thrill" were used after the opening credits, while "Highway to Hell" accompanied the end credits.
+In the film proper, however, only about ten seconds of "Shoot to Thrill" were used after the opening credits, while "Highway to Hell" accompanied the end credits.

 - The Sound of Music had its reprise of "Sixteen Going on Seventeen" shortened for the movie, then restored to its full length on the soundtrack.
 However, while the title song also experienced trimming during the transition to the big screen, its deleted portion (which Julie Andrews probably didn't even record) did not appear on the soundtrack.